amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

 Model parameters (apply to images and videos):

-    -mloc <the location of landmark detection models, see above for details>
-    -wild - specify when the images are more difficult, model considers extended search regions -multi-view <0/1>, should multi-view initialisation be used (more robust, but slower)
+    -wild flag specifies when the images are more difficult, model considers extended search regions -multi-view <0/1>, should multi-view initialisation be used (more robust, but slower)

 Output format - The file format is same as 300 faces in the wild challenge annotations (http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)

+## FeatureExtraction

+## Common parameters for all

+    -q specifying to use quiet mode not visualizing output

+Model to use parameters:

+    -mloc <the location of landmark detection models>

+  Options for this:

+- `"model/main_clnf_general.txt"` (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
+- `"model/main_clnf_wild.txt"` - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking)
+- `"model/main_clm_general.txt"` - a less accurate but slightly faster CLM model trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
+- `"model/main_clm-z.txt"` - trained on Multi-PIE and BU-4DFE datasets, works with both intensity and depth signals (CLM-Z)